watanaberin/mongo-mockio/readme.md

 |    $region  |     Any | [Any...]
 |   $[custom] |     Any | [Any...]

+PlaceHolder stands for data source you add in source dictionary, add source/city.json then you can use $city stands for a city list in source/city.json file.

 **Why & How to add a {custom} placeholder**

 If you have a city list in json format and want to use it as a data source, you can save the city list in the format of city.json file and place it under the resource folder, so you can use $city to get your data

 1. add {custom}.json file to source dictionary